Indonesia’s Best Islands

 Here, as you enter the heart of the Earth’s Coral Triangle, creatures of the sea, such as manta rays and whale sharks begin to thrive in ever greater numbers as they greet divers and snorkelers.
 Komodo National Park, in particular, boasts arguably the most spectacular volcanic-sculpted coastal scenery in the world, along the terrific beaches, diving and snorkeling.

-Continue Eastwards past the islands of Komodo National Park and you’ll sail the length of Flores, an island home to the striking multicolored volcanic lakes of Kelimutu, which the Aqua Blu explores twice yearly on its limited cross-destination itineraries.
+Continue your Indonesian cruise Eastwards past the islands of Komodo National Park and you’ll sail the length of Flores, an island home to the striking multicolored volcanic lakes of Kelimutu, which the Aqua Blu explores twice yearly on its limited cross-destination itineraries.
 Flores is the gateway to the aptly-named Forgotten Islands, a chain of remote islands where hammerhead sharks are more frequently sighted than humans and home to amazingly soulful and welcoming Abui tribe.

 As we reach the last of the Forgotten Islands, the land and sea take on a mysteriously geometrical curvature northwards, as if tracing an archer’s bow.
 Called the Banda arc, this curvature is the result of the collision between a Ring of Fire volcanic arc and the Australian continental margin.
 This is the explorer’s natural waypoint to the legendary Banda Islands, also called the Spice Islands.